 Admission, progression, and graduation requirements are a coordinated effort within the College of Health Professions graduate and doctoral programs.
-The combined Post-Masters Family Nurse Practitioner Certificate and Doctor of Nursing Practice program is 63 credits, 30 credits for the Post-Masters Certificate and 33 credits for the DNP.
+The combined Post-Masters Family Nurse Practitioner Certificate and Doctor of Nursing Practice program is 63 credits, 30 credits/500 clinical hours for the Post-Masters Certificate and 33 credits/500 experiential engagement hours for the DNP.
 Students will be dual advised by the MSN-NP Program Chair and the DNP Program Chair.